FreiraumIO/react-native-share-extension/README.md

+This Module was originally forked from https://github.com/alinz/react-native-share-extension and was modified in order to share multiple images with your host app by using AppGroups

+The Documentation is not 100% up to date!
+PR are anytime welcome :)

 # React Native Share Extension

 This is a helper module which brings react native as an engine to drive share extension for your app.